Mary Steenburgen: Music career

-In 2007, Steenburgen underwent minor surgery on her arm, which required a general anesthetic; shortly thereafter, she began experiencing "music (...) playing in her head day and night".
+In 2007, Steenburgen underwent minor surgery on her arm, which required a general anaesthetic; shortly thereafter, she began experiencing "music (...) playing in her head day and night".
 She subsequently took music lessons so that she could write down what she was hearing, and by 2013 had almost 50 songwriting credits.
-She has collaborated with musicians from Nashville and was also signed to Universal Music as a songwriter.
+She has collaborated with musicians from Nashville and was also signed to Universal Music Group as a songwriter.
 She performs one of her own songs in Last Vegas.

-In 2018, her composition "Glasgow (No Place Like Home)" as performed by Jessie Buckley featured as the climactic musical moment in the film Wild Rose and won Steenburgen several awards, including Critics Choice Award.
+In 2018, her composition "Glasgow (No Place Like Home)" as performed by Jessie Buckley featured as the climactic musical moment in the film Wild Rose and won Steenburgen several awards, including Critic Choice Award.
 On October 30, 2020, Steenburgen signed a global publishing deal with Universal Music Publishing Group.

 Personal life

-In 1978, Steenburgen met and began dating actor Malcolm McDowell while both were co-starring in Time After Time.
+In 1978, Steenburgen met and began dating actor Malcolm McDowell while they were co-starring in Time After Time.
 They married and had two children together, including son Charlie McDowell.
-They later divorced.
-On October 7, 1995, Steenburgen married actor Ted Danson, whom she had met on the set of the film Pontiac Moon, and became the stepmother to Danson's two daughters from his previous marriage to producer Cassandra Coates.
+They divorced in 1990.
+On October 7, 1995, Steenburgen married actor Ted Danson, whom she had met on the set of the film Pontiac Moon, and became the stepmother to Danson's two daughters from his previous marriage.

 Steenburgen resides in the Los Angeles area with her family.
 An alumna of Hendrix College, she received an honorary doctorate from the institution in 1989.
 In 2006, Steenburgen received an honorary Doctor of Humane Letters degree from Lyon College in Batesville, Arkansas.
-In September 2005, she and Danson gave a guest lecture for students at the Clinton School of Public Service where they discussed their roles in public service as well as the foundations and causes in which they are involved.
+In September 2005, she and Danson gave a guest lecture for students at the Clinton School of Public Service, where they discussed their roles in public service as well as the foundations and causes in which they are involved.

-Steenburgen is a friend of former senator and Secretary of State Hillary Clinton and supported, along with Danson, Clinton's 2008 presidential campaign.
+Steenburgen is a friend of former senator and Secretary of State Hillary Clinton and supported, with Danson, Clinton's 2008 presidential campaign.
 She spoke at the 2016 Democratic National Convention.
 Steenburgen is involved with various groups ranging from human rights to environmental causes.

 Since 2014, Steenburgen's son Charlie McDowell has had a running joke at her expense, claiming on numerous occasions on social media that his mother is actress Andie MacDowell.